 Microplane grater: A lot of recipes call for a Microplane grater ($15).
 I use it to zest citrus and grate Parmesan and chocolate very finely.
 Just be careful because it’s easy to scratch your knuckles or lose a fingernail on the blade.

 Muddler: I use my muddler to mash up summer fruit and herbs in my cocktail shaker.
 I just used it to make my cucumber gimlet.
-I have this Metrokane muddler ($10).
-It works great, although the thin handle can be difficult to grip at times.
+Update!
+I bought OXO’s muddler ($14) and prefer it to the one pictured here.
+It’s easier to grip.

 Mandoline: I recommend this mandoline ($23) with caution.
 I use it to make super thin slices of radish, onion, cabbage, etc. Beware that the sharp blade shreds and slices anything it comes into contact with, whether that’s an onion or your fingers.
 It comes with a finger guard that is a nuisance to use.
 I’ve bought protective kitchen gloves to protect my gingers but they tore when they brushed up against the blade, so I can’t recommend them.
 The nice thing about mandolines is that they fold up flat and allow you to quickly slice produce thinner than you ever could with a knife or food processor.
 Just be careful, please!